Hōjō Tokiyori: Early life

-He was born to warrior monk Hōjō Tokiuji and a daughter of Adachi Kagemori.
+He was born to warrior monk Hōjō Tokiuji and a daughter of Adachi Kagemori, younger brother of Hōjō Tsunetoki, the fourth shikken, and grandson of Hōjō Yasutoki.

 Rule

 Tokiyori became shikken following his brother Tsunetoki's death.
 Immediately after the succession, he crushed a coup plot by former shōgun Kujō Yoritsune and Tokiyori's relative Nagoe Mitsutoki.
 In the next year, he let Adachi Kagemori destroy the powerful Miura clan in the Battle of Hochi.
 He recalled his experienced grandfather's brother, Hōjō Shigetoki, from Kyoto and appointed him as rensho.
 In 1252, he replaced Shogun Kujō Yoritsugu with Prince Munetaka, and so successfully solidified the power base.

 Reforms

 Tokiyori has been praised for his good administration.
 He worked on reforms mainly by writing various regulations.
 He reduced service of the vassals to guard Kyoto.
 He worked toward resolving the increasing land disputes of his vassals.
 In 1249, he set up the legal system of Hikitsuke or High Court.

 Personal life and dictatorship

 In 1252, he started to make policies at private meetings held at his residence instead of discussing at the Hyōjō (評定), the council of the shogunate.
-In 1256, when he became a Buddhist priest, he transferred the position of shikken to Hōjō Nagatoki, a son of Shigetoki, while his infant son with women named Akiko, Tokimune, succeeded to become tokusō, the head of the Hōjō clan and his son with Tsubone Sanuki, Hōjō Tokisuke succeeded as the head of rokuhara. thus separating the positions for the first time.
+In 1256, when he became a Buddhist priest, he transferred the position of shikken to Hōjō Nagatoki, a son of Shigetoki, while his infant son with women named Akiko, Tokimune, succeeded to become tokusō, the head of the Hōjō clan and his son with Tsubone Sanuki, Hōjō Tokisuke succeeded as the head of rokuhara, thus separating the positions for the first time.
 He continued to rule in fact but without any official position.
 This is considered the beginning of the tokusō dictatorship.
+Tokiyori invited Lanxi Daolong, a monk from Southern Song Dynasty, to construct Kenchō-ji temple.
+He later invited monk Dōgen to teach him.